davidesarra/jupyter_spaces/README.md

 #### Console output

-Conversely to the standard usage of the python console, the `print` function is required to get a output in the console or in the Jupyter cell output.
+Conversely to the standard usage of the Python console, you need to print objects explicitly (e.g. by using `print`).

 - No output to console
     ```python